dbaghdasarya/wavefront-trace-loader/README.md

         {
           "tagName": "payment2",
           "tagValues": [...]
+        },
+        {
+        "tagName": "loyalty",
+        "tagValues": [
+            "dinners",
+            "platinum",
+            "gold",
+            "standard"
+        ]
         }
       ],
-      "optionalTagsPercentage": -1
+      "optionalTagsPercentage": -1,
+      "errorConditions": [
+        {
+          "tagName": "loyalty",
+          "tagValue": "platinum",
+          "errorRate": 80
+        },
+        ...
+      ]
     }
   ]
 }
 ```

 `"spansRate"`, `"duration"`, `"traceTypesCount"` and `"errorRate"` keys have the same meaning that the similar command line options.
-- `"traceTypes"` - is a list of traces types patterns.
+- `"traceTypePatterns"` - is a list of traces type patterns.
 This option is disabled if `"traceTypesCount" > 0`
     - `"traceTypeName"` - This name will be set to the root span of a trace.
     - `"nestingLevel"` - number of levels in the trace tree.
     - `"tracePercentage"` - percentage of traces of the given trace type among all generated traces.